VFA-136

 Strike Fighter Squadron 136 (VFA-136) also known as the "Knighthawks" is a United States Navy strike fighter squadron based at Naval Air Station Lemoore, California.
 The "Knighthawks" are an operational fleet squadron flying the F/A-18E Super Hornet.
-They are homeported at NAS Lemoore and are currently assigned to Carrier Air Wing One, tail code AB.
+They are homeported at NAS Lemoore and are currently assigned to Carrier Air Wing Three, tail code AC.
 Their radio callsign is Gunstar.

 Squadron insignia and nickname

 The squadron's "Knighthawk" insignia and nickname were approved by Chief of Naval Operations on 23 May 1985 and have remained unchanged.

 History

 1980s

 Strike Fighter Squadron One Three Six was established on 1 July 1985 at Naval Air Station Lemoore, California under the instruction of VFA-125.
 The squadron received their first F/A-18A Hornet on 7 January 1986, and a month later they moved to their new homeport of Naval Air Station Cecil Field, Florida.